tanv321/CRM/README.md

 # CRM
-Django based CRM.
+Django based CRM. <br />
-To keep track of the relations between different entities and their role within the buisness.
+To keep track of the relations between different entities and their role within the buisness. <br />

-To get the server running:
+To get the server running:<br />
--Create a virtual env
+-Create a virtual env <br />
--Install all required packages via command: pip install -r requirements.txt -create a .env file inside the root directory
+-Install all required packages via command: pip install -r requirements.txt<br />
+-create a .env file inside the root directory<br />
--The .env file should contain a SECRET_KEY and DEBUG as shown below:
+-The .env file should contain a SECRET_KEY and DEBUG as shown below:<br />
-SECRET_KEY = 0000
+SECRET_KEY = 0000<br />
-DEBUG = True
+DEBUG = True<br />
--use the following command: python manage.py migrate -start your program via command: python manage.py runserver
+-use the following command: python manage.py migrate<br />
+-start your program via command: python manage.py runserver<br />